A dependently-typed calculus of event telicity and culminativity: Related and future work

-The second interpretation of \ref{John polished the vase but there are still} arguably presents one of the few telic non-culminating events in English, but there are languages in which non-culminating events (also referred to as \emph{non-culminating accomplishments}) are more robust and prominent than in English.
+Cross-linguistically, there are languages in which non-culminating events (often termed \emph{non-culminating accomplishments}) are more robust and prominent than in English.
 We restrict ourselves with just one example from Mandarin Chinese, which is given in \ref{mandarin nonculm}; the English translation is semantically unacceptable in English, but the original sentence is acceptable in Mandarin.

 \exg.
 Mǎlì chī-le yī-gè píngguǒ, hái shèng liǎng-kǒu, bèi wǒ chī-le. \\ Mary eat-\Pfv{} one-\Clf{} apple still left two-bite \Pass{} I eat-\Pfv{}\\ \glt `Mary ate an apple.
 There was some left over and I ate it.' \cite[466]{2022_Gu}